 In this example, the agent identifies that it needs to run execute_shell_command but doesn’t actually execute it.
 Instead, it pauses and gives you the tool name and arguments.
 You then execute it yourself (or something completely different!) and provide the result back.

-You can iterate through these tools, execute them however you want, and set their results:
+You can iterate through these requirements, execute the tools however you want, and set their results:

 # Execute your custom logic here